How to Revise Your College Admissions Essay | Examples

 When you’ve finished your draft, first focus on big-picture issues like the overall narrative and clarity of your essay.
 Then, check your style and tone.
 You can do this for free with a paraphrasing tool.
-Finally, when you’re happy with your essay, polish up the details of grammar and punctuation, and don’t forget to check that it’s within the word count limit.
+Finally, when you’re happy with your essay, polish up the details of grammar and punctuation with the essay checker, and don’t forget to check that it’s within the word count limit.

 Remember to take a break after you finish writing and after each stage of revision.
 You should go through several rounds of revisions and ask for feedback on your drafts from a teacher, friend or family member, or professional essay coach.
 If you don’t have much time, focus on clarity and grammar by using a grammar checker.